airyhq/airy/docs/docs/guides/airy-core-and-rasa.md

 WhatsApp etc.) to downstream messaging frameworks like Rasa, which can in turn reply using the Airy Core Platform API.

-To do this we follow the [Webhook documentation](api/webhook.md) to forward in- and outbound messages to Rasa.
+To do this we follow the [webhook documentation](api/webhook.md) to forward in- and outbound messages to Rasa.
 When doing so set the `url` parameter so that it points to your Rasa installation.
 If it is running locally you can obtain a public url by using [ngrok](https://ngrok.com/).
 Run: